 (Click on the image to see the full picture)

 Instead of viewing Baidu as a way of driving organic traffic to your website, it’s better to view it as a way of driving organic traffic to your brand.
 Remember that your website isn’t your brand.
 Your brand can be anywhere.
 You can post content on wikis, other websites, social platforms, video sites and more.
 Baidu will index those and your potential buyers will find them.

-Zhihu is a Q&A platform similar to Quora.
+Zhihu is a Q&A platform with over 100 million monthly active users.
 Users can ask or answer questions, then the answers are voted up or down.
 This means that the more popular answers tend to rise to the top.